apdev/apdevblog.com/source/_posts/2014-02-03-weekly-digest-2.markdown

 published: false
 categories: digest
 ---
+Second week of our link collection - some old, some new.
+But each one worth your time.
+Of course.
+Happy reading.

 - [DevSwag](http://devswag.com/collections/stickers)
 Get stickers from open source projects.
 Support and promote them.
 - [YOU MIGHT NOT NEED JQUERY](http://youmightnotneedjquery.com/)